-I can’t tell you what to write after “sorry”, because it obviously depends on the situation, but here is an easy way to make your phrase sound more natural: admit that’s it’s your fault and take responsibility for what happened.
+Unfortunately, there’s no formula for what to write or say after “sorry”, because it obviously depends on the situation, but here’s an easy way to make your phrase sound more natural: admit that’s it’s your fault and take responsibility for what happened.

 To do that, you can use “c’est ma faute” (literally: it’s my fault).

 Désolé, c’est ma faute, j’aurais dû y penser.

 Sorry, it’s my fault, I should’ve thought of that.

 Désolée, c’est ma faute, je ferai attention la prochaine fois.